jctdickinson/projectTyrfing/README.md

 an average efficiency of O(n logn) time.

 At this point in time planned updates to Project Tyrfing include:
+* Option for user input of data
+* Option for user import of data with `json`
 * Implementation of GUI via Kivy